If It’s Not in Use, Turn Off the Juice! - NEC Coop

 Reducing household energy use doesn’t require walking around your house wearing extra sweaters and earmuffs in winter, or stripping down to the bare essentials in summer.
 It means being smarter about managing the energy you do use.

-Consider NEC Retail, your trusted resource for exploring energy-saving strategies.
+Consider NEC Co-op Energy, your electricity company in Texas and trusted resource for exploring energy-saving strategies.
 Nonprofit, member-owned electric co-ops want to help their member-owners make the most of every kilowatt-hour they purchase.

 Energy efficiency means performing the same job and getting a similar outcome using less energy.
 This efficiency is often achieved through a mechanical change, such as replacing an older, less efficient appliance with a new model.
 Sometimes a minor change of habit is all that’s needed, such as dimming lights or washing clothes in cold water instead of hot.